How To Choose a Medical Malpractice Attorney

 What Is Medical Malpractice?

-How To Start Looking for a Medical Malpractice Attorney
+How To Find an Experienced Medical Malpractice Attorney

-Medical malpractice lawyers typically specialize in either defending health care providers or advocating for injured patients.
+Medical malpractice lawyers typically specialize in defending healthcare providers or advocating for injured patients.
 If you are a victim of medical malpractice seeking legal representation, you will need to find a plaintiff’s attorney.

 A good way to start your search for an attorney is to ask your friends and family for referrals.
 If you happen to know anyone who has gone through a medical malpractice lawsuit, their experience and legal connections can be a great help.
-You should ask if they had a good experience with their lawyer and whether they would recommend them to you.
+You should ask if they had a good experience with their lawyer and whether they would recommend them.

 Even if you don’t know anyone who has filed a medical malpractice claim, you probably know people who have hired lawyers for other purposes.
 These lawyers may be able to refer you to respected medical malpractice lawyers in your community.

 The internet offers a wealth of resources for finding legal representation.
-To start, you should consider checking your state bar association.
-Each state has a bar association that licenses attorneys.
+For example, each state has a bar association that licenses attorneys.
 The bar association’s website usually provides a complete listing of local attorneys with information on whether they are licensed and in good standing.
-This can also be a handy tool if you are considering hiring someone you heard about through attorney advertising.
+This can also be a handy tool if you are considering hiring someone you have heard about through attorney advertising.

 Before you meet with a lawyer, it’s helpful to prepare a few questions.
 Most attorneys offer a free consultation to help you decide whether you want them to represent you in your case.
 To make the most of this first meeting, you may want to ask some of the following questions: